Skip to main content

 BandwidthNear line-rateNear line-rateThrottled, variable

-App scopeSystem-widePer-app (usually)System-wide via Tor Browser or transparent proxy
+App scopeSystem-widePer-app (usually)System-wide via Tor Browser

 VPN — Virtual Private Network

 A VPN client builds an encrypted tunnel from your device to a server somewhere else.
-All your IP traffic — DNS, HTTPS, BitTorrent, video calls — gets wrapped and sent through that tunnel.
-The destination sees the VPN server's IP, not yours.
+All your IP traffic — DNS, HTTPS, video calls, BitTorrent, gaming — is wrapped in that tunnel and sent to the VPN's exit.
+The destination sees the VPN exit's IP, not yours.
+The protocols are mostly WireGuard (modern, fast, ~4,000 lines of code) and OpenVPN (older, more widely deployed, more configurable but slower).

 Proxy